 (Makes 1 Dozen)

-2. In a stand mixer, cream together the butter and sugar on high speed for 2 minutes.
-Drizzle in the vanilla extract and mix together for another minute.
+2. In a stand mixer, cream together butter and sugar on high speed for 2 minutes.
+Drizzle in vanilla extract and mix together for another minute.

-3. Add the eggs one at a time on high speed until incorporated, about 2 minutes.
+3. Add eggs one at a time on high speed until incorporated, about 2 minutes.

-10. Bake the muffins for 18-22 minutes or until lightly golden brown.
-Remove the muffins from the oven and let cool on a rack for 15 minutes.
-Remove muffins from the pan and dust with powdered sugar.
+6. Using an ice cream scoop, scoop batter into paper-lined cups.
+Bake muffins for 18-22 minutes or until lightly golden brown.
+Remove from oven and let cool on a rack for 10 minutes.
+Remove muffins from pan and dust with powdered sugar.
 Serve with your favorite hot beverage.
 Enjoy!